Alexa Nikolas: Activism

 In 2022, Nikolas and her organization Eat Predators organized a protest against unsafe working conditions for children, and child predators being protected at Nickelodeon.

-Nikolas discusses her strategy as inviting pushback and criticism, saying, "If they want to silence me, it's the whole so-called Streisand Effect, where their usual relentless tactics to silence a survivor just makes it more public.”
+Nikolas discusses her strategy as inviting pushback and criticism, saying, "If they want to silence me, it's the whole so-called Streisand Effect, where their usual relentless tactics to silence a survivor just makes it more public."

 On July 8, 2023, Nikolas accused actor Jonah Hill of forcibly kissing her at a party at actor Justin Long's house in 2008, when she was 16 and Hill was 24.
 Speaking through an attorney, Hill denied her accusations, while Long stated he did not know about the incident.

 In February 2024, it was announced that Nikolas would appear in the Investigation Discovery documentary Quiet on Set: The Dark Side of Kids TV.

+In September 2025, Nikolas filed a federal lawsuit against Kathryn "Kat" Tenbarge, a former NBC News journalist, alleges causes of action for defamation for statements regarding her activism.
+Nikolas also alleges in her complaint that "Tenbarge facilitated Alexa's stalker's violation of the restraining order issued against him".
+They settled in June 2026 and Tenbarge issued a lengthy apology statement on various social media platforms like X, Bluesky to her followers and her own blog website Spitfire.

+In February 2026, Alexa Nikolas filed a lawsuit against Bryan Freedman, Melissa Nathan, Jed Wallace, and The Agency Group (TAG), alleging they orchestrated a coordinated smear campaign against her.
+Nikolas claims she discovered the defendants' involvement through discovery documents unsealed in the It Ends With Us controversy and legal disputes, which reportedly detailed a pattern of 'reputational warfare' using anonymous websites.
+The lawsuit asserts that the campaign was retaliation for Nikolas's public protests against Freedman and her activism regarding survivor rights, intended to undermine her credibility and silence her advocacy.
+None of the individuals named in Nikolas' lawsuit commented on it.